elgopher/yala/README.md

 * even though your package will be independent of any specific logging implementation, you still have to import `github.com/elgopher/yala/logger`.
 This package is relatively small though, compared to real logging libraries (about ~200 lines of production code) and **it does not import any external libraries**.
-* yala is not optimized for **extreme** performance, because this would hurt the developer experience and readability of the created code.
+* yala is not optimized for **extreme** high performance, because this would hurt the developer experience and readability of the created code.
 Any intermediary API ads overhead - global synchronized variables, wrapper code and even polymorphism slow down the execution a bit.
 The overhead varies, but it is usually a matter of tens of nanoseconds per call.